juanbautistamalina/JuanBautistaMalina/README.md

 - 👋 Hi, I’m @juanbautistamalina
 - 📚 I like personal development
-- 👾 I’m currently learning about Python and Java
+- 👾 I’m currently learning about HTML, CSS and JavaScript
 - 📫 How to reach me malinajuanbautista@gmail.com